18F/uswds-jekyll/pages/announcements.md

 For system downtime information see the [System Downtime page](/downtime/) for planned downtime and [SCINet VRSC Basecamp message board](https://3.basecamp.com/3625179/buckets/5538276/message_boards/764923015) (must have a SCINet account to access) about unplanned outages/system status.

+## 05-Feb-2021

+**galaxy.scinet.science is set to retire Feb 15, 2021**

+Due to major refactoring, updates and policy changes we could not continue using the old database and are starting with a clean slate on galaxy.scinet.usda.gov

+galaxy.scinet.science is currently in "read-only" mode where users have access but cannot launch new jobs.
+Users have until 7AM CST Feb 15, 2021 to access galaxy.scinet.science and download the existing files.

+If you have any issues or concerns, email scinet_vrsc@usda.gov

 ## 30-Sept-2020

 The Atlas Cluster at Mississippi State is now availible to all SCINet Users!
 Documentation on logging in has been added to the [Quick Start Guide](https://scinet.usda.gov/guide/quickstart#accessing-scinet).
 Full documention on Altas is coming soon.